Lai Ching-te: Legislative career

-After serving as part of the support team for Chen Ding-nan's unsuccessful electoral bid for Governor of Taiwan Province in 1994, Lai decided to enter politics himself.
+After serving as part of the support team for Chen Ding-nan's unsuccessful electoral bid for Governor of Taiwan Province in 1994, Lai decided to enter politics and leave his medical career.
 The next opportunity for election to a national body was the 1996 National Assembly, with Lai winning a seat representing Tainan City.
 Lai then joined the New Tide faction and stood as a candidate in the 1998 Legislative Yuan election, representing the Democratic Progressive Party in the second ward of Tainan City.
 He was successful in this election, and subsequently was reelected three times in 2001, 2004, and 2008.
 In total he served 11 years as a legislator, and was selected as Taiwan's "Best Legislator" four times in a row by Taipei-based NGO Citizen Congress Watch.

 Mayor of Tainan (2010–2017)

 With the 2010 reorganization of the municipalities in Taiwan, Tainan City and Tainan County were amalgamated into a single municipality, called Tainan.
 After successfully being selected in the Democratic Progressive Party (DPP) primaries in January 2010, Lai stood as the DPP candidate for the mayoral election on 27 November 2010, gaining 60.41% to defeat Kuomintang candidate Kuo Tien-tsai.
 He took office on 25 December 2010.

 As a result of his strong showing in the mayoral election coupled with his relative youth and his control of the DPP heartland city of Tainan, Lai was considered to be a potential candidate for a presidential run in 2016.
 In 2013 an opinion poll ranked Lai as the most popular of the 22 city and county heads in Taiwan, with an approval rating of 87%.

 Lai made on 5 June 2014 a visit to the city of Shanghai to assist an exhibition of art by the late Taiwanese painter Tan Ting-pho and met politicians of the Chinese Communist Party.

 Lai stood for reelection on 29 November 2014 against Huang Hsiu-shuang of the Kuomintang.
 His opponent was considered to have such an uphill task in the DPP stronghold that she rode a black horse through the streets of Tainan as an election stunt; a hopeful allusion to her status as a "dark horse".
 Lai, on the other hand, did not plan many campaign activities, choosing to focus on mayoral duties.
 He eventually won the election by 45 percentage points, the largest margin of victory in any of the municipal races in the election.

 Lai stepped down as Mayor in September 2017, after being appointed to the Premiership.
 He was succeeded in acting capacity by Lee Meng-yen.